This is an issue with the upstream project that must be appropriately relayed to them and resolved

 No, this has nothing to do with systemd 245.
-The reason we reverted from 245 was due to EFI changes for default boot loaders (see here, not anything related to cgroup heirarchy.
+The reason we reverted from 245 was due to EFI changes for default boot loaders (see here, which would cause breakage during the booting process since it'd be selecting old, outdated kernels with potentially missing modules), not anything related to cgroup heirarchy.
 That already exists and is something we set to legacy already via the kernel's cmdline.
 This has to do with the fact that multiple pieces of software do not support cgroups v2, as highlighted by T8609.
 None of the mentioned issues referenced in T8609 have been resolved and as such, we cannot drop our use of legacy cgroups v2 without imposing unnecessary and undesired breakage and requirements of configuration for users.

 There is no workaround.
 Newer versions of Snap require the newer versions of systemd.
 Until we are able to update systemd to 245, it's a moot point.